PelleLille/hsl-docs/postdelivery.rst

 Original message
 ^^^^^^^^^^^^^^^^

-These variables are related to the queue message.
+These variables are related to the queued message.

 Connection
 """"""""""